pertusa/MXNetToCaffeConverter/README.md

 # MXNet to Caffe model converter

-This software converts a MXNet model to Caffe.
+Code to convert a MXNet model to Caffe.

 BatchNorm, Convolution and InnerProduct layers are supported.